 About Bryan Robinson

 He is a licensed marriage and family therapist and a licensed professional counselor.
-He maintains a private clinical practice in Asheville, NC, where he resides with his partner, four dogs and occasional bears at night.
+He maintains a private clinical practice in Asheville, NC, where he resides with his spouse, four dogs and occasional bears at night.